papivot/tkgs-autoscaler/Readme.md

 # TKGs Autoscaler

 ---
 **Disclaimer**: This repository is a Bash-based modest cluster Autoscaler implementation for Tanzu Kubernetes Grid Services running on vSphere with Tanzu.
-This process does not replace any official solution provided by VMware.
+This process does not replace any official solution provided by the vendor.
 ---

 ## How to execute the Autoscaler